 Ballot measure five took its toll on the electronics and computer department and I was again in the ranks of the unemployed retired.

 Margo and I joined the Grange in the community where I grew up… we have made many friends within the extended Grange family.
 Yes, we are indeed brothers and sisters within the fraternity.
-I serve the Grange as a Subordinate Grange master, a Pomona master and as a State Deputy.
-Last year I was elected to serve as an Executive Officer for the State Grange.
-One might infer that I just can’t say “No.”
+I served the Grange as a Subordinate Grange master, a Pomona master, State Deputy, and State Master.

 Marvin and I spend every minute available in the search for the perfect picture of a wildflower.
 We delight in the time we have to spend in the search.